 A personalized greeting sets apart your consulting proposals from a generic proposal.
 When you treat your proposal as a personal letter, prospective clients are more likely to trust you and want to build a relationship with you.
 Use the client’s formal name (e.g. “Mr.,” “Mrs.,” or “Dr.”) unless you’re on a first-name basis.

 Consider this section the introduction, or hook, of your proposal.
 Summarize the challenges your prospective client is facing and what value you can provide through your consulting services.
 In this section, you should also thank your client for considering you and give them a brief overview of what they can expect from the rest of the proposal.
-Lastly, outline a few key goals or objectives of your consulting project.

-3. Project scope
+3. Project Scope

 For example, if you’re being hired to review and analyze a client’s marketing strategies, this section would outline how long your phone calls or office visits will be, how many calls or visits you commit to each week, the length of each visit, etc. You can never be too detailed in the project scope section; it’ll only save you and your client a headache later.